Skip to main content

 The example below shows how to distribute the cost of one AWS service to others:

-1. Create a new report that shows the top five Amazon Web Services by cost in the last month.
+1. Create a report that shows the costs of four AWS services and AWS Support (Enterprise) in the last month.

-2. In the Group by section, select the three dots menu () at the rightmost end of the Service dimension, and then select Split new cost.
+2. In the Group by section, select the three dots menu () at the rightmost end of the Service dimension, and then select Split cost.

-Top five Amazon Web Services by cost
+Amazon Web Services by cost

 3. Select AWS Support (Enterprise) as the source item to split.